scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 As you can see the start of the dataframe has singleton points falling out of the root cluster, with each ``child_size`` equal to 1.

-If you want just he clusters, rather than all the individual points as well, simply select the rows of the dataframe with ``child_size`` greater than 1.
+If you want just the clusters, rather than all the individual points as well, simply select the rows of the dataframe with ``child_size`` greater than 1.